nmsr1196/Multi_Pass/README.md

 -PowerBoost (https://www.adafruit.com/product/2030)

-BELOW IS THE TYPE OF CARD YOU WILL USE TO PLACE IN YOUR MULTIPASS
+BELOW IS THE TYPE OF CARD YOU WILL USE TO PLACE IN YOUR MULTIPASS:

 You can put in your vaccine card or a card similar to the movie.